Automatic Post-selection by Ancillae Thermalisation: Background

 where $S(\pi/3)= \mathbb{I}^m - (1-e^{i\pi/3})| 0^m \rangle \langle 0^m |$ is a controlled $\pi/3$ phase shift applied to the ancillary qubits. $A_k$ concatenates this procedure $k$ times to obtain a final success probability $p_{\text{final}}= 1 - \epsilon^{3^k}$.
 Each recursion increases $p_{\text{final}}$ super-exponentially at the cost of an exponential number of operators.
-Implementing this algorithm is dependent upon the accuracy of the controlled $\pi/3$ rotation.
-An error $\delta$ in this angle leads to a failure probability $(\epsilon + \delta^2)\epsilon$.
-The precision required in the reflection gate combined with the larger number of gate operations required to implement OAA per ancillae, as discussed in the next section, may lead to a reduced robustness to noise compared with ancillae thermalisation.
+The larger number of gate operations acting on each ancillary qubit in $\pi/3$-FP OAA, as discussed in Sec.~\ref{appendix:noise}, may lead to a reduced robustness to noise when compared with ancillae thermalization.